What do your blood pressure numbers mean?

 The only way to know if you have high blood pressure (HBP, or hypertension) is to have your blood pressure tested.
 Understanding your results is key to controlling high blood pressure.

 Systolic is less than 120 and my diastolic is less than 80

 Systolic is 120 – 129 and my diastolic is less than 80

 The good news is that you don’t have high blood pressure.
 However, your numbers fall within the Elevated category, making you more likely to develop high blood pressure unless you take action to control it.
 Ready to make some small changes that have big impacts?
 Healthy lifestyle choices are a great place to start.

 Systolic is 130 – 139 or my diastolic is 80 – 89

 You are in the first stage of hypertension, but there are actions you can take to get your blood pressure under control.
-Your doctor will likely prescribe lifestyle changes and might talk to you about adding blood pressure medication to your daily regime.
+Your doctor will speak to you about small changes that can make a big difference and other BP Raisers.
 In addition, monitoring blood pressure outside of the doctor’s office is important for BP control.
 Use one of AHA’s local or digital resources to easily track your numbers.

 Systolic is 140 or higher or my diastolic is 90 or higher